symfony/symfony-docs/reference/constraints/Length.rst

 Length
 ======

-Validates that a given string length is *between* some minimum and maximum value.
+Validates that a given string length is *between* some minimum (if is not null or blank, cf. the `min`_ option) and maximum value.

 +----------------+----------------------------------------------------------------------+